OFS/ofs.github.io/docs/hw/common/board_installation/f2000x_board_installation/f2000x_board_installation.md

-# Board Installation Guidelines: Intel® IPU Platform F2000X-PL
+# Board Installation Guidelines: IPU Platform F2000X-PL

-Last updated: **March 20, 2024**
+Last updated: **July 16, 2024**

 ## 1.0 About this Document

-The purpose of this document is to help users prepare their server and install the Intel® IPU Platform F2000X-PL.
+The purpose of this document is to help users prepare their server and install the IPU Platform F2000X-PL.
 After reviewing this document, a user shall be able to:

 - Set up their server environment according to the Best Known Configuration (BKC)
 - Install an F2000X device into a supported server platform